spacetelescope/jwst/docs/jwst/stpipe/user_pipeline.rst

-For each Step’s section, the parameters for that step may either be specified inline, or specified by referencing an external configuration file just for that step.
-For example, a pipeline configuration file that contains:
+For each Step’s section, the parameters for that step may either be specified inline, or specified by referencing an external parameter file just for that step.
+For example, a pipeline parameter file that contains:

 .. code-block:: yaml